genesiscloud/genesis-cloud-inference-articles/art03.md

 * applies the softmax transformation to the output
 * gets labels and probabilities for top 5 results
 * prints top 5 classes and probabilities in a human-readable form

+NOTE: In this program we intentionally use the deprecated version of `IRuntime::deserializeCudaEngine` method requiring the last `nullptr` argument because, at the times of writing, using the new version without this argument sometimes caused unexpected program behavior on the considered GPU devices.
+The root cause of this problem is not yet clarified;
+there might be an undocumented bug in TensorRT inference library.

 The shell script `build_trt_infer_plan.sh` must be used to compile and link this program: